GandharM511/Singularity/ProjectDocument.md

 ## Game Feel

+**Christopher Havens**
+Because I also worked on Movement and Physics a lot of my roles overlapped with each other.
+This was helpful because it was easy to see my role within the team.
+I added scripts that gave functionality to Switches and Pressure Plates.
+Both of these game objects implement a publisher in a publisher subscriber design pattern.

-**Document what you added to and how you tweaked your game to improve its game feel.**
+Document what you added to and how you tweaked your game to improve its game feel.